SnowballSH/Avalanche/README.md

 ./zig-out/bin/Avalanche bench # fixed-position benchmark -> "35032097 nodes <nps> nps"
 ```

-Older Zig 0.10.x is no longer required (but a pinned 0.10.1 toolchain is kept in
+Older Zig 0.10.x is no longer required.
-`zig-macos-aarch64-0.10.1/` for reference benchmarking).

 Avalanche also has a lichess account (though not often played): https://lichess.org/@/IceBurnEngine